-Feng Shui finds its origins in China, going back about 6,000 years.
-It literally translates to “wind and water” and is a concept aiming to design and plan buildings and their surroundings for harmony and happiness.
-It calls on you to organise objects to allow for the flow of what is referred to as natural energy seen as moving through a space and all living things.
-In this context it is understood that a building’s layout, colours and materials affect the flow of energy.
+Feng Shui calls on you to place objects to allow for the flow of natural energy through a space and all living things.
+In this context it is understood that a building’s layout, colours and materials affect energy flow.

 Feng Shui design applies three core principles: allow energy to flow, balance between natural elements with their own sets of attributes including colour, texture and shape, and place objects that represent your life’s journey within a space.

 Examining plan and images of this home make the project brief self-explanatory, so let’s talk about our design decisions, a series of small and considered moves based on the study of Feng Shui principles.

 Old and new are separated with a courtyard that provides sunlight into the old, and natural light and ventilation into the new house.
 The passage linking terrace with extension was widened to make space for a study with access to outside.
 The curved timber wall, enclosing a store, leads into the kitchen planned to greet visitors at arrival and overlooking courtyard and study.

 Behind the store a stair void appears.
 The back is coloured reflecting light into the space below.
 Colour and materials only reveal themselves gradually, a design move often applied by Mexican architect Louis Barragan and one of my favourites.